Anitha-sree/Learning/README.md

 # Learning
-To Store all my learnings and practise materials here.
+Store all my learning and practice materials.